Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 ### void lcd_enable_pwm_brightness(uint8_t pin, uint8_t pwm_frequency)
 Inits PWM for brightness
 Frequency argument in `kHz`
 Should work even if you underclocked/overclocked the MCU

 ### void lcd_set_brightness(uint8_t duty_cycle)
 Sets the brightness level using PWM
 Duty cycle in % = brightness in %
-You have to call lcd_enable_pwm_brigthness first!
+lcd_enable_pwm_brigthness has to be called first!

 ### void lcd_gosleep()
 Keeps the last image retained and goes to low power mode.
 No other commands except lcd_wakeup are accepted in this mode!
 Display configuration won't be erased.

 ### void lcd_wakeup()
 Wakes the display from power save to normal mode, ready to display new image.
 Call this only after lcd_gosleep() was called.

 ### void lcd_toggle_invert()
 Inverts all pixel values on the display, does NOT touch the framebuffer

 ### void lcd_shift_horizontally(uint8_t shift_amount)
 "Shifts" all pixels on the display, does NOT touch the framebuffer
 Pixels moved outside at the end overflow to the beggining

 ### void lcd_flip(uint8_t horizontally, uint8_t vertically)
 Flips the display content horizontally/vertically, does NOT touch the framebuffer
+Pass `1` as argument to flip, `0` to unflip
+Keep in mind lcd_init() flips the display horizontaly by default!

 ### void lcd_software_reset()
-Uses internal command to reset the display.
+Uses built-in command to reset the display.
 What it resets: contrast value, horizontal flip
 What it keeps: pixel values, vertical flip